joongsan/Spendy/README.md

    yarn start
    ```

-3. Open your browser and navigate to `http://localhost:3000`.
+3. Open your browser and navigate to `http://localhost:{your localhsot port number}`.

 ### Project Structure